pressmind/web-core-skeleton-basic/quickstart/writing_export_scripts.md

 }
 ```
 **Step 2:**
-add the export method to the scheduler.
+Add the export method to the scheduler.
-the scheduler config is located in the config.json
+The scheduler config is located in the config.json.
-be sure that you're cron.php is running as crontab.
+Make sure that your cron.php is running as crontab.

 ```json
        "scheduled_tasks": [